YongoDavid/Demo-2024-April/README.md

 Need to finish the Uderika project this week. i still need to either create an admin panel for the owner to view emails or create a logic to send email notifications to the owner.
 Then host the Server and do the final testing of the whole project.
+And make sure the database is running as it should.